designedmind/2017/_notes/key-claims.md

 title: Key claims
 ---

-These are the main claims I will be expanding on the next few years:

 * Consciousness as _designed functionality_.
 Like a heart is a designed to work as a pump, consciousness is designed to serve certain behavioural functions.
 The designer here is of course natural